MohitBhimrajka/aiva/docs/markdown/presentation_outline.md

-**Presentation Goal:** To not just present a project plan, but to secure enthusiastic approval by demonstrating a deep understanding of the problem, a visionary solution, technical competence, and a well-managed execution strategy.

----

 ### **The Presentation Outline (10-Slide Structure for 8-10 Minutes)**

 #### **Part 1: The "Why" - Setting the Stage (Approx. 2 minutes)**